acemonstertoys/amt-api/README.md

 A general API for AMT.

-See `/documentation` for information on installation, deployment, and development.
+See `/documentation` for information on installation for development.
+See the amt-api-deploy repository for deployment information and scripts.